Heat exhaustion is a type of fatigue and/or sickness that occurs if you are in the heat for an excessive amount of time.

 Your body must maintain its core temperature as close to 98.6ºF as possible.
 As a result, the body sweats and the sweat on your skin evaporates, cooling you down in times of high heat.

 If you sweat too much, you may experience dehydration, which affects the body’s ability to cool down.
 As a result, your core temperature can rise, which causes you to go into heat exhaustion.

-Often, exposure to the heat outside compounds with physical exhaustion, leading to excessive fatigue which can make a person very ill.
+Often, exposure to the heat outside compounds physical exhaustion, leading to excessive fatigue which can make a person very ill.
 The exhaustion can be created by one of many activities, including:

 - Alcohol consumption